Davidson, NC 28035

 Davidson FLES is a partnership between Davidson College and Davidson Elementary School (DES), the public elementary school.
 The program builds upon a long-standing relationship between the two institutions.
 From the 1970s through 2006, Davidson College students taught at DES as part of their studies in SPA 190/311-FLES.
 The new program, launched in the fall of 2012, relies on the generosity of Davidson College volunteers, thanks to whom children in kindergarten through third grade enjoy weekly Spanish lessons.
 We aim to expand through fifth grade, so if you have a passion for teaching, please join us!

 Camino Community Center is an organization that serves low-income people in the greater Charlotte area.
 It operates a health clinic, food pantry, soup kitchen and thrift store.
-To learn more, visit the Camino Community Center website.
-Also, read more about the organization in the Charlotte Observer.
+To find out more, read about the organization in the Charlotte Observer.

 The Davidson CCC Group launched in the Fall of 2013.
 Davidson students can serve as volunteers for the largely Hispanic community.
 If you are interested you may contact Haley Rhodes '16.